Tim Lester (American football coach): Syracuse

 In 2013, Lester resigned from Elmhurst to accept an offer to be the quarterbacks coach and recruiting coordinator at Syracuse.
 The move reunited him with Orange head coach Scott Shafer and offensive coordinator George McDonald, all of whom had previously served on the same Western Michigan staff from 2005 to 2006.
 On October 6, 2014, McDonald was demoted from offensive coordinator to wide receivers coach by Shafer.
 Lester was promoted from quarterbacks coach to offensive coordinator and play caller.
 He was let go after new athletics director Mark Coyle fired head coach Scott Shafer.

 Purdue

 On December 28, 2015, Purdue hired Lester to become its quarterbacks coach.
 Lester coached David Blough, and Purdue averaged 294.9 passing yards a game, ranking 21st in the country.
 He was not retained by incoming head coach Jeff Brohm.

 Western Michigan

 On January 13, 2017, Lester was hired as head coach at Western Michigan.
 Lester's base contract pays him $800,000 per year.
 Western Michigan fired Lester following the 2022 season, in which the team finished 5–7.
 In six seasons, Lester's teams compiled a 37–32 record.

 Green Bay Packers

 On March 10, 2023, Lester was hired by the Green Bay Packers as their senior analyst.
+Lester and Packers head coach Matt LaFleur had been teammates at Western Michigan in 1998 and 1999.

+Iowa

+On January 31, 2024, Lester was hired as offensive coordinator by Iowa.